demahom18/demahom18/README.md

 ### 🌱 I’m currently learning :  Typescript

-### 📫 How to reach me: Twitter : @hamedonzo email: demahom18@outlook.com
+### 📫 How to reach me:
+ - Twitter : @hamedonzo
+ - Email: demahom18@outlook.com

-- Thanks for your interest :)
+ Thank you for your interest :)

 <!--